FOR IMMEDIATE RELEASE: April 16, 2021

 About the RTC

 The RTC is the regional authority overseeing public transit, metropolitan planning, roadway funding, traffic management, and the public bike share system.
 The RTC’s vision is to advance regionally transformative mobility solutions through equitable, innovative and sustainable infrastructure development.
-The RTC’s mission is to elevate quality of life for residents and visitors through sustainable planning, collaborative problem-solving, and safety and equitable transportation service.
+The RTC’s mission is to elevate quality of life for residents and visitors through sustainable planning, collaborative problem-solving, and safe and equitable transportation service.
 For more information about the RTC and our major initiatives or to download the rideRTC app, visit rtcsnv.com.
 Stay informed by subscribing to our blog or following us on social media.

 ###